isomerpages/moe-asrjc/pages/Nanyang Research Programme (NRP) 2022.md

 1. Able to commit from March 2023 - Feb 2024.
 2. L1R5 – 11 or better

+**Project Choice**<br>
-**Project Choice**All applicants will be asked to indicate&nbsp;only&nbsp;**one**&nbsp;project choice.
+All applicants will be asked to indicate&nbsp;only&nbsp;**one**&nbsp;project choice.
 Please choose wisely and research into the project topics that pique your interest before making your choice and submitting your application.&nbsp;Applicants will have to provide a write-up articulating your reason(s) for wanting to work on the chosen project and why you feel you are best suited to work on it.

 Before applying, please watch this&nbsp;[video](https://www.youtube.com/watch?v=htZ7FwQQG1o).

 To apply, please visit the NRP portal&nbsp;[here](https://nrph3.goodtech.com.sg/2023/page/login.jsp).

+**School Endorsement**<br>
-**School Endorsement**Once applications close, all complete applications will be routed back to schools for endorsement.
+Once applications close, all complete applications will be routed back to schools for endorsement.

+**Selection of Applicants**<br>
-**Selection of Applicants**Applications will then be shortlisted and selected by the supervisors.
+Applications will then be shortlisted and selected by the supervisors.
 Students may or may not receive emails or phone calls from their respective Supervisors.

+**Selection Outcome**<br>
-**Selection Outcome**Schools will be notified of the selection outcome usually by end March.
+Schools will be notified of the selection outcome usually by end March.

+**Contact Us**<br>
-**Contact Us**Should you have queries, do email Mdm Tan Pei Yun at&nbsp;[tan\_pei\_yun@schools.gov.sg](mailto:tan_pei_yun@schools.gov.sg)&nbsp;or to NTU at&nbsp;[TalentOutreach@ntu.edu.sg](mailto:TalentOutreach@ntu.edu.sg).
+Should you have queries, do email Mdm Tan Pei Yun at&nbsp;[tan\_pei\_yun@schools.gov.sg](mailto:tan_pei_yun@schools.gov.sg)&nbsp;or to NTU at&nbsp;[TalentOutreach@ntu.edu.sg](mailto:TalentOutreach@ntu.edu.sg).
 Please cc Mdm Tan in all emails to NTU.&nbsp;**Please refrain from writing directly to the various NRP Supervisors whose projects are on offer.**